LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 As of version 7.5, you can preview all of these changes before making them.
 If you complete a batch edit that produces unexpected or undesirable results, you can perform a Special Undo by selecting Edit → Special Undo.
 This will only on your most recent batch edit.
 If you perform an action after your batch edit, Special Undo will not undo your batch change but the action you just performed.
+Undo and Special Undo are different.
+Undo undoes a manual edit whereas Special Undo undoes a bulk edit.

 ::::::::::::::::::::::::::::::::::::::::::::::::::